TADC EMPLOYMENT LAW NEWSLETTER

 D. Employment Decisions of a Religious Institution – A Director of Youth Ministries is a “Ministerial Position” for Purposes of Subject Matter Jurisdiction.

 In Patton v.
-Jones, ___S.W.3d ___, 2006 WL 2082974 (Tex.
+Jones, S.W.3d, 2006 WL 2082974 (Tex.
 App. – Austin, 2006), Oak Hill United Methodist Church made a decision to terminate the employment of their Director of Youth Ministries following rumors of his dating certain church members and the use of pornography.
 Mr. Patton sued the church for defamation and tortious interference with an employment contract, but the trial court dismissed the case for want of subject matter jurisdiction.
 Patton appeals.

 The Free Exercise Clause has been applied to destroy subject matter jurisdiction when the dispute is ecclesiastical in character, concerning theological controversy, church discipline, or the standards of morals required of church members.
 Watson v.
-Jones, 80
+Jones, 80 U.S. 679 (1872).
+This has become known as the ecclesiastical-abstention doctrine and when a claim challenges a religious institution’s employment decision, the question becomes whether the employee held a “ministerial” function.
+If the employee was a member of the clergy or otherwise “ministerial,” the courts lack subject matter jurisdiction to review the employment decisions.

 Here, the question of whether a Director of Youth Ministries performs a ministerial function is a novel one.
 The Court of Appeals looked to Patton’s primary duties to determine whether his position was “ministerial.”
 He is not a member of the clergy, is not an ordained minister, does not participate in worship ceremonies, was not responsible for the music or liturgy, and was not required to teach any religious classes or have any religious training.